markjprice/cs8dotnetcore3/errata.md

 }
 ```
 ## Page 454 - Working with async streams
-The original code used System.Threading.Thread.Sleep which blocks the thread.
-Using Task.Delay instead allows thread to execute asynchronously.
+The original code used `System.Threading.Thread.Sleep` method which blocks the thread.
+Using `Task.Delay` method instead allows thread to execute asynchronously.
 ```
 async static IAsyncEnumerable<int> GetNumbers()
 {